joshilewis/-joshilewis.github.com/_drafts/2016-12-09-states-interactions-outcomes-model.md

 Part of the model is a set of steps cross-functional teams can follow to collaboratively create such an enumeration of states, interactions and outcomes.
 These steps are:
 1. Explicitly define and bound the system under specification.
 What is included, what is excluded?
-2. What are the different types of inputs to the system?
+2. What are the different inputs to the system?
 3. What are the types of state that the system can have?
-Another way to ask this: Besides the inputs, what can affect the system outcome to an interaction?
+Another way to ask this: Besides the inputs, what can affect the outcome of an interaction?
+4. What constitutes system outcome?
+Is any output returned to the user?
+Note that an outcome must, by definition, include all states as identified above.
+Outcome can also include error conditions.
-4. For each type of state, what are the possible values?
+5. For each type of state, what are the possible values?
-5. For each type of input, what are the possible values?
+6. For each type of input, what are the possible values?
-6. For each combination of state and interaction, what is the expected outcome?
+7. For each combination of state and interaction, what is the expected outcome (including all dimensions)?

 To demonstrate the model and the process, I will take you through applying it to a problem I use frequently in coaching and training.
 Imagine we are creating software to calculate the total cost of a bunch of items at a point of sales.
 (This problem is inspired by [Dave Thomas' Supermarket Pricing Kata]().)
 Imagine you walk up to a till at a supermarket, hand the check-out person your items one-by-one, and the checkout person starts calculating the total of the items you want to purchase.
 Note that the total is updated each time the checkout person records an item for purchase.